\"Writing.Com

 Richard interrupted.
 “No need to get riled, Mike.
 There will always be naysayers.
 It’s pointless to try educating those who insist on living their lives unwisely.
 A decision to believe in me, to absorb the true essence of my message will rest entirely with each individual.
 And each shall bear the consequences of such decisions.
 Buddha once foretold that for those who choose to ignore the truth, ‘they shall lose what they cling to.’”

 “I believe you, sir.
 Besides, who the hell am I to talk.
 I was no different than him only ten minutes ago.
-And for that, I am so very sorry.”
+And for that, I am so sorry and ashamed at everything I've said.”
 Mike profusely apologized.
 “I will change, I promise.
-I can really feel something rising within, and it’s a great feeling, I might add.”
+I can't explain it but truly sense something special is rising within me, and it’s a great feeling.”
 Mike knelt at Crippen’s feet with humbled tears welling in the big man’s eyes.
 “Please forgive me, sir.
 Give me a second chance.
 I’m so ashamed and don’t know what else to say.”

 “Say nothing and rise.
 There is no need to kneel in the face of enlightenment.
-I sense you are most sincere, a changed man as you say.
-Six centuries before your Jesus was born, Buddha also advanced the premise; ‘the mind is everything— no one can, and no one may save us but ourselves.’
-You trusted your inherent power of reason and chose to believe in me.
+I know you are most sincere, a changed man as you say.
+Six centuries before your Jesus was born, Buddha also advanced the premise; ‘the mind is everything— that no one can, and no one may save us but ourselves.’
+And thus, you trusted your inherent power of reason and chose to believe in me.
 Now it’s time to believe in yourself.
 Remember this day forward.
 Learn from it.
-Live your life wisely… and you shall inherit the earth.”
+Live your life wisely, and you shall inherit the earth.”

 Richard turned to Juan and pointed to the wheelchair, suggesting he be seated but Juan adamantly refused.